latestchatty/latest-chatty-ios/README.md

 ====
 - Slide Over & Split View support on supported iPad devices
 - Small bug fix for post & message send not showing loading indication overlay
+- New setting to allow changing reply traversal button behavior to traverse by date or sequentially
+- Minor UI color changes

 4.4.0
 ====